splunk/public-o11y-docs/incident-intelligence/generate-alerts/ingest-cloudwatch.rst

 Ingest Amazon CloudWatch alarms
 ************************************************************************

 You can use Incident Intelligence ingest endpoints to ingest alerts from various third-party sources.
-Use the AWS Cloudwatch endpoint to forward AWS Cloudwatch alarms into Incident Intelligence where you can create on-call schedules and incident workflows to route AWS alarms to responders.
+Use the AWS CloudWatch endpoint to forward AWS CloudWatch alarms into Incident Intelligence where you can create on-call schedules and incident workflows to route AWS alarms to responders.

-.. note:: Cloudwatch alarms are ingested as alerts in Incident Intelligence.
+.. note:: CloudWatch alarms are ingested as alerts in Incident Intelligence.

-Send AWS Cloudwatch alarms directly to the ingest endpoint
+Send AWS CloudWatch alarms directly to the ingest endpoint
 =================================================================

-You can send AWS Cloudwatch alarms directly to the ingest endpoint.
-To do so, make a POST call to the endpoint to ingest Amazon Cloudwatch alarms.
+You can send AWS CloudWatch alarms directly to the ingest endpoint.
+To do so, make a POST call to the endpoint to ingest Amazon CloudWatch alarms.

-AWS Cloudwatch ingest endpoint
+AWS CloudWatch ingest endpoint
 ---------------------------------

 For steps to obtain your realm see :ref:`organizations`.